Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 The attestation landscape is changing, with new trends emerging.
 How can organizations stay ahead?

 Industry groups are working to define attestation protocols.
 This promotes interoperability between technologies.
-Standardization reduces vendor lock-in and encourages innovation.
+Standardization reduces vendor lock-in and encourages innovation by creating a common language for attestation.

 Managed services reduce operational overhead.
 They offer access to expertise.
-Organizations can scale capabilities without large upfront costs.
+Organizations can scale capabilities without large upfront costs, benefiting from specialized knowledge in attestation implementation and management.

 NHIMG: Non-Human Identity Management Group - Your Partner in Securing NHIs